Planning your SharePoint hub sites

 There is no "one size fits all" way to determine how to align sites to a hub in this scenario.
 Always start by answering these questions:

 Who is your audience and what do they need to accomplish?

 How do the people who need the information get their work done?

 Align your hub to create experiences that enable the user first.
 You may want to think about how people in each work group think about the work they do by aligning regional sites with the function , since sales content for the northeast is more likely to be organized similarly to sales content for the southeast than it will be for the southeast regional office.
 But this is very much an "it depends" situation.
 In some organizations, it will make much more sense to organize all functions around a regional hub than a functional hub.
-Even though hub sites do not initially support multi-geo capabilities, you can envision a scenario in which it would create a better user experience to associate Austria Sales with the Austria hub and not the global Sales hub.
+With hub sites multi-geo capabilities, you can create a better user experience associating Austria Sales with the Austria hub and not the global Sales hub.
 In this type of scenario, you can use a link on the Austria sales site to connect it to the global Sales hub and add each regional sales site to the Hub navigation for global sales.

 A site can only associate with a hub family.
 However, hub families can be connected to one another using links either on the page or in hub navigation.